jameister/jsonpath/README.md

 The [original JSONPath definition][8] includes a few more features:

 - Step values in slices, like `[1:10:2]`.
 Could add these.
+- The component `..*`, which doesn't really make any sense.
 - "Expressions of the underlying script language" in parentheses, applied to the current node called `@`, like `[(@.length - 1)]`.
 This will never be supported.
 If you want to write an OCaml program, write an OCaml program.